megabytis/nodeGym/03-project-devtinder(PRACTICE)/devTinder-BACKEND/17-handling_APIs.md

 ## **requestRouter**

-- POST /request/send/interested/:userID
-- POST /request/send/ignored/:userID
-- POST /request/review/accepted/:requestID
+- POST /request/send/:status/:toUserID
-- POST /request/review/rejected/:requestID
+- POST /request/review/:status/:requestID

 ## **userRouter**

 - GET /user/connections
 - GET /user/requests/recieved
-- GET /user/feed
+- GET /user/feed (gets you the profiles of other user's)

 - It makes very easier to manage all APIs, more readable, scalable, testable etc....
 - here i have renamed the API path-names also, like; from /sign-up to /auth/sign-up like this.....